Listeners and flags

 acquired = any(isinstance(event, ItemAcquiredEvent) for event in events)

-if acquired and not state.get("reward_granted"):
+if acquired and not state.get("recovered") and self._carrier() is not None:

-state["reward_granted"] = True
+state["recovered"] = True

-isinstance(event, LocationEnteredEvent) and event.location_kind == "town" for event in events
+home = any(isinstance(event, LocationEnteredEvent) and event.location_kind == "town" for event in events)

-if returned_to_town and state.get("reward_granted") and not state.get("completed"):
+if home and state.get("recovered") and not state.get("completed"):

 state["completed"] = True